pdgetrf/ArktosEdge/design/530_design.md

 # Centaurus Edge Design

 ## Abstract
 The prosperity of cloud technologies, 5G and AI brings vast opportunities for edge computing where computation migrates from centralized data centers to on-prem, at-home, and remote areas.
-This document introduces a novel edge-computing framework design for Centaurus.
+This design introduces the edge-computing framework for Centaurus.
 Observing and honoring the requirements specific to edge environments, e.g. low latency, high survivability, and hierarchically distributed architecture, this design features
 1. unning clusters on the edge, alongside with edge nodes,
 2. Flexible topologies where edge clusters are connected in a multi-layer tree-like structure,
 3. Flexible flavored clusters on the edge, such as Arktos, K8s and K3s,